olstob/OnlineMarketplace/README.md

 ```
 The parameter `quantity` of the mutation `addProduct` is optional.
 If a quantity is given, it will add the correct number of products in the shopping cart.
 Otherwise, it will use the default value of 1.

-**Note:** A cart is created automatically when the server is started.
+**Note:** An empty cart is created automatically when the server is started.
 Because of this, it is not necessary to use `createCart` before adding a product.
-However, it can be used to discard the current cart and start again with an empty one without reducing the inventory.
+Additionally, this mutation can be used to discard the shopping cart and get an empty one without reducing the inventory.

 ## Types